-Enrollment letters for SFUSD schools have recently gone out.
-Based on acceptance numbers in the district, most parents are either excited about their placement (that’s me–Yipee!), and some will be bummed and go for Round 2 waiting pools.
+Enrollment letters for SFUSD schools will go out March 16, 2018.
+Based on acceptance numbers in the district, most parents are either excited about their placement, and some will be bummed and go for Round 2 wait pools.
 There will also be a pretty decent number of families who just aren’t sure… I’ve gotten a HUGE positive response to this post I wrote almost 5 years ago: Don’t Freak Out!
 Your Kindergartener Will Get into a GREAT Public School! and I still stand by it!
 We are so lucky to have some AMAZING public schools in our city.

-Nonetheless… for those of you still on the fence, or unsure about whether to stay put or try for a preferred school via the waiting pool, I’ve penned a post for you!
+Nonetheless… if you’re still on the fence, or unsure about whether to stay put or try for a preferred school via the wait pool, this post is for you!

 How Do You Go About Evaluating a School?

 As a former public school teacher, school improvement coach and education consultant, I have lots of experience evaluating instruction.
-That has felt like a HUGE asset as my family goes through the process of choosing schools for our girls.
+That has felt like a HUGE asset as my family has gone through the process of choosing schools for our girls.

 Nonetheless, one thing I have been struck by as I’ve gone through this process is how LITTLE most parents know about some of the great educational options our public schools provide.
 I often hear some really uninformed (and frankly racist) comments about why families think a school is “good” or “bad”.
 Trying to separate the fears from the facts about our public schools has been one of my primary motivations for writing this blog.

 That said, I recently had the opportunity to talk with my former boss Ritu Khanna, the Assistant Superintendent of the district Research, Planning & Accountability Office.
 Basically, Ritu is a “Data Diva” who knows everything about slicing and dicing school performance data and is also one of the smartest people I know.
-If anyone knows how to evaluate “good” vs. “bad” schools, she’d be the one to talk to.
+If anyone knows how to evaluate “good” vs. “bad” schools, it’s Ritu.